 She met us in the parking lot 20 minutes later, we jumped the Corvette and it purred like an angry lion which is its normal purr.
 I was happy.
 Dad was happy.
 The Corvette was happy.

 Ten minutes later the tow truck driver arrived and we told him that his services were no longer needed and he simply said, “OK”.
 Ten minutes after that, we departed the hotel with our first destination punched into Google Maps, Cambria, California.

 We met Dexter’s ex-dog runner for a seaside picnic and beer exchange (I surprised her with her favorite beer from Seattle) in Cambria.
 She moved from Washington to California about a year ago and has no regrets.
 The continuous rent hikes and Seattle no longer being the Seattle she had known to love over her very long residence in the city ultimately pushed her out.

-There is a 11 inch difference in height between Mel and I. We did our best to even ourselves out so that she could “look tall” and I could look “less tall”.
+There is an 11-inch difference in height between Mel and me.
+We did our best to even ourselves out so that she could “look tall” and I could look “less tall”.
 I miss her.